garylirocks/quickrefs/azure-storage.markdown

 ### Connection

+- There's NO password for authentication
+- Security is based on network access control
-- Public endpoint: must specificy vNet/subnet, no open access
+  - Public endpoint: must specificy vNet/subnet, no public IP allowed
   - Or private endpoint

 ## NetApp Files